space-physics/dascasi/README.rst

 This program handles the corrupted FITS files due to the RAID array failure on 2013 data.

-The raw data FITS are one image per file
+The raw data FITS are one image per file.

 .. contents::